baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 We would like to point out that our rules can type expressions like `\x. e: A -> B`.
 In particular, it is standard in bidirectional type systems that typing an annotated expression like `e : A` is done by checking `e` against `A`, and then we can use `Typ-abs` to type-check the lambda.
-Specifically,
+A concrete example using our rules is:

 ```
  Typ-var --------------------